 Today’s Thought comes from a character who directs a college choir.
 They are on tour and are about to take the stage.

 This resonated with us for a couple of reasons.
-One, we got kicked out of the choir at the Lutheran school we attended in sixth grade…We had been in choir for the previous five grades, but sixth grade, apparently, was when you needed to Actually, I wasn’t kicked out.
+One, we got kicked out of the choir at the Lutheran school we attended in sixth grade…We had been in choir for the previous five grades, but sixth grade, apparently, was when you needed to actually be able to sing.
+Actually, I wasn’t kicked out.
 I was told to mouth the words.
 At the time, I thought it was an honor, though eventually I got the message and left choir in good spirits.

 Two, it is applicable to anything us humans choose to do: we can do our very best, or we can choose to submit a lesser effort.